Absentt/EpochTimeJS/README.md

 # EpochTimeJS
 PAPI epoch time get for player.
-First ever script sooo probably innefecient and not the best way, but it works c:
+First ever script sooo probably ineffecient and not the best way, but it works c:

 ## JS Epoch Time Set UP
 ### Firstly